signalsforgranted/draft-grant-ntp-ntpv5-algorithms/draft-grant-ntp-ntpv5-algorithms.md

 ## Leap Seconds and Leap Second Smearing

-**TODO**: Bit more of a primer on leap seconds
+A leap second is a second inserted or removed from the UTC timescale to maintain synchronisation with the rotation of the earth.
 Positive or negative leap seconds may be inserted at the last day of the scheduled month, which may be the last day of any month but preferentially scheduled for December and June, and secondarily March and September [TF.460].
 Existing NTP implementations commonly use one of several known approaches to applying leap seconds to system time: they may "freeze" the clock where the leap second is inserted at the beginning of the last second of the day, or the system clock is "slewed" or "smeared" either before or commencing from the leap second [RFC7164], keeping system time monotonic but less accurate during the period.

-**TODO**: Write considerations for implementors
+Server implementations which use drifting mechanisms to smooth the leap second insertion such as slewing or smearing must only apply it to only to UTC, and must set the timescale flag in packets to clients as "Leap-smeared UTC".

 **TODO**: Cover smearing, separating smearing of what's transmitted vs synchronising system clock